KC-SAS/kairosdb-oauth2-module/README.md

 > See the [simple cookie manager implementation](src/main/java/org/kairosdb/security/oauth2/cookie/SimpleCookieManager.java) if example is needed

 ### OAuthPlugin
-Finally, to add modularity and filter with precision KairosDB, you can create ``OAuthPlugin``.
+Finally, to add modularity and filter with precision to KairosDB, you can create ``OAuthPlugin``.
 ``OAuthPlugin``, thanks to the provider, can known unique identifiers and create a restriction for each user.

 ````java